AndyTza/andytza.github.io/_pages/data_visualization.md

 ### Data visualization - Animations: Astronomy
 ___

-Throughout my academic research, I have dedicated the last four years making sophisticated data visualizations for the application of astrophysical discovery.
-My visuals aim to bridge the understanding of astrophysical data and the physical physical understanding of how galaxies look like in 3-dimensions.
+Throughout my academic research, I have dedicated the last four years to making sophisticated data visualizations for the application of astrophysical discovery.
+My visuals aim to bridge the understanding of astrophysical data and the physical understanding of how galaxies look like in three-dimensional space.

 *All visuals seen here are created by Anastasios Tzanidakis.
 If you have questions about the data and visuals please feel free to contact me.*